gordonguthrie/belka/docs/belka.md

 internal functions

 ## The listening loop
-This is a very lightweight loop - when someone external contacts it is sets up a TLS connection and then passes it off immediately to another process to handle
+This is a very lightweight loop - when someone external contacts it is sets up a TLS connection and then passes it off immediately to another process to handle.
 Each connection gets its own handling process, and spawning a process is cheap so this is safe up to 100,000s of connections

 ```erlang
 listening_loop(ListenSSLSocket, HandlerFn) ->